HHS/OPRE-OPS/docs/adr/004-use-postgresql-for-database.md

 ## Context

-We want to pick a database for Unicorn development.
+We want to pick a persistent storage mechanism for OPS development.

 We will likely need a relational database since the data is mostly structured and related.